Virus mediated Exosome Labeling Service

-Replication-defective recombinant viruses, such as lentiviruses, in which virulence-related genes have been deleted, have been widely used in genetic engineering.
-This virus can effectively introduce and integrate exogenous genes into the genome of target cells through in vitro infection, to achieve long-term expression of exogenous genes in dividing and non-dividing cells.
-Lentiviruses can infect a wide range of host cells, including tumor cell lines, fibroblasts, neurons, lymphocytes, and macrophages.
-On exosomal membranes, the tetraspanin family (including CD63, CD81, and CD9) involved in exosome trafficking is highly expressed.
-Therefore, these exosomal membrane proteins and fluorescent proteins can be constructed into lentiviruses.
-These lentiviral vectors can be used to infect parental cells.
-Fluorescent membrane proteins are expressed on the exosome membrane, which can be used to track the formation, secretion, targeting, and trafficking mechanisms of exosomes.
+Replication-defective recombinant viruses, such as lentiviruses with deleted virulence-related genes, are widely used in genetic engineering.
+These viruses can efficiently introduce and integrate exogenous genes into the genome of target cells through in vitro infection, ensuring long-term expression of the genes in both dividing and non-dividing cells.
+Lentiviruses have the ability to infect a broad range of host cells, including tumor cell lines, fibroblasts, neurons, lymphocytes, and macrophages.
+The tetraspanin family proteins, such as CD63, CD81, and CD9, are highly expressed on exosomal membranes and are involved in exosome trafficking.
+By incorporating these exosomal membrane proteins along with fluorescent proteins into lentiviral vectors, the vectors can be used to infect parental cells.
+The fluorescent membrane proteins expressed on the exosome membrane can then be utilized to track the formation, secretion, targeting, and trafficking mechanisms of exosomes.

 • The lentiviral vectors developed by Creative Biolabs can express fusion proteins through the CMV promoter in most mammalian cells.